ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 2.md

 ##### Description

 Sets the number of times an error is allowed to continuously occur before a trap is sent.
 The default value is 3.
 If the value is 0, a trap is not sent.
-For more detailed information, please refer to altiPropertyAlarmSessionFailureCount in the SNMP Agent Guide
+For more detailed information, please refer to altiPropertyAlarmSessionFailureCount in the SNMP Agent Guide.

 #### SNMP_ENABLE